Find out more about our Harlow clinic relocation in 2025.

-Our Isle of Dogs practice will be closed from 4 March - 13 May whilst we undergo some exciting renovation work.
+Our Isle of Dogs Surgery is now open call us on 020 7536 7555 to book an appointment.
 Please click here to view the latest information on how to access our services.

 What is Hyperthyroidism?

-Hyperthyroidism is a very common disorder affecting older cats, it is caused by the overproduction of thyroid hormones.
+Hyperthyroidism is a common disorder affecting older cats, caused by the overproduction of thyroid hormones.
 Like people, cats have two thyroid glands on either side of the neck.

-Thyroid hormones are responsible for many processes in the body, including the regulation of body metabolism.
-Cats with hyperthyroidism tend to burn up energy too rapidly and typically suffer weight loss despite having an increased appetite and increased food intake.
-Cats vary in how they respond to the disorder, meaning that cats may vary with the clinical signs they show.
-The clinical signs of hyperthyroidism can be dramatic in some cats and as a result, they can become very unwell.
-If left untreated, it can put your cat's organs including the heart under a lot of strain leading to organ damage and heart disease/failure.
+Thyroid hormones are responsible for many processes in the body, so cats may display various clinical symptoms.
+These can be dramatic in some cats and as a result, cats can become very unwell.
+If left untreated, it can put your cat's organs including the heart under a lot of strain, leading to organ damage and heart disease/failure.

 Clinical signs: